How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 • Labiaplasty

-This type of accreditation confirms that the surgeon has demonstrated competence in a defined procedure through documented cases and formal assessment.
+In both cases, this type of accreditation confirms that the surgeon has demonstrated competence in a defined procedure.
+Both documented cases and formal assessment are required.
 You can learn more about procedure-specific accreditation at BCCS.

 Step 3: Research the Surgeon's Training History